jbuehl/ha/README.REST.md

 The HTTP following verbs are implemented by restServer.py:
 - GET - return the value of the specified HA resource
 - PUT - set the specified HA resource attribute to the specified value
-- POST - not implemented
+- POST - create a new HA resource (not implemented)
-- DELETE - not implemented
+- DELETE - delete the specified HA resource (not implemented)

 ### Resource paths
 REST resource paths are defined as follows: